ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

     Only a certificate that was created by signing the most-recent CSR can be uploaded to IP Fabric!
-If you generate another CSR before uploading the certificate created from the previously-generated CSR, the certificate will not be applied.
+If you generate another CSR before uploading the certificate created from the previously generated CSR, the certificate will not be applied.

 !!! important